What do you need to make no-knead bread?

 This loaf is pretty, but I’d call it a bit under-baked; it should really be darker, to ensure the interior is the optimum consistency.

-Here’s bread made from dough that had been in the fridge for 9 days.
+Now, how about making bread made from dough that’s been in the fridge for 9 days.
 WHOOPS!
-Would it still work?
+Will it still work?

 You betcha!
-This dough made a great loaf – perhaps my best yet.
+My nine-day-old made a great loaf – perhaps my best yet.
 It was unbelievably chewy/crusty, and full of those big, irregular holes I’d been seeking earlier.

 Well, here we are at the bottom line.
 And what do we all conclude, bakers?